Myotis septentrionalis (Trovessart, 1897)

 Basis for Listing

-The northern myotis, also known as the northern long-eared myotis, is widely distributed in Canada and throughout the eastern half of the United States.
+The northern long-eared bat, also known as the northern myotis, is widely distributed in Canada and throughout the eastern half of the United States.
 It was designated a species of special concern in Minnesota in 1984, at which time it was known from only a few widely distributed localities in the state.
 Subsequent survey work has documented additional locations in Minnesota, and confirmed that the species can be found in the state in both summer and winter.
-A large hibernaculum was discovered in St. Louis County, and northern myotis have been found in most other caves and mines surveyed in Minnesota, although typically in low numbers.
+A large hibernaculum was discovered in St. Louis County, and northern long-eared bats have been found in most other caves and mines surveyed in Minnesota, although typically in low numbers.

 Biology / Life History